 Denver Health is a large and diverse medical center with several opportunities for major, minor, and elective experiences.
-The faculty aims to support the interns in meeting their training objectives and in obtaining specialty training experiences without becoming overextended.
-Our interns consistently let us know that the clinical opportunities and the flexibility we give our interns in their selections is a notable strength of the Denver Health internship.
-The availability of electives can vary somewhat from year to year depending on the availability of supervision.
+The faculty aims to support the residents in meeting their training objectives and in obtaining specialty training experiences without becoming overextended.
+Our residents consistently let us know that the clinical opportunities and the flexibility we give our residents in their selections is a notable strength of the Denver Health internship.
+The availability of electives can vary somewhat from year to year depending on the availability of supervision and cohort interests.